 His third project, Map Wars, is a microstudy of the entangled modern lives and transnational careers of six geographers across East Central Europe, from the 1870s to the 1950s.
 He has introduced parts of the book in progress at Uppsala University, Columbia University, the Polish Academy of Sciences in Berlin, Indiana University, and at Harvard’s Radcliffe Institute.
 In fall 2013, he will be presenting more of its chapters at the Harvard Ukrainian Research Institute, and in spring 2014 at the Herder-Institut in Marburg, Germany.
 He plans to be on sabbatical from UNC in 2014-2015.

 At UNC, Dr. Seegel in his courses tends to look to disciplines well beyond history in order to find inspiration and innovation.
 He invites all his students to undertake the challenge of learning—and teaching oneself—how to read, write, research, and think independently about the historian’s craft and its intersections with other liberal arts, science and technology, the natural and social sciences, and rapidly changing fields in the spatial humanities and GIS.

-During spring 2013, Dr. Seegel is teaching:
+During Fall 2013, Dr. Seegel is teaching the following courses.

 Download Dr. Seegel’s curriculum vitae.